rennaarenata/la_lucie/README.md

 This file do some shitty work whit capslock...

 ## CtrlDisabler.reg + Merge.bat
 These files disable ctrl and some other keys.
-Merge.bat just import .reg (Implemented in external engine to not stop the execution of primary process)
+Merge.bat just import .reg (Implemented as external engine to not stop the execution of primary process)

 --------------------------------------